-Indicate the ext ent to which the comp any follows the recommendation ons of the Good Governance Code of listed companies. shareho - vestors and the marke owed, a detailed explanation should be given of the reasons so that the prmation to assess the way the company works.
-General explanations were 1. · · mit on the votes that can be cast by a single shareholder, or impose f share purchases on the market.
-Complies [X] Explain [] 2. and ha s a direct business rela tionship with this company or with Article 42 of the Commercial Code by another entity, listed or not, any of its subsidiaries (other than the listed company) or undertakes with specific information about: a) • of activity and any business relaced company or its subsidiaries on ationships between the listed company or its subsidiaries on one the other hand. b) The mechanisms envi saged to resolve any possible o conflicts of interest that may arise.
-Complies []Partially complies [] Explain [] Not applicable [X] 3. releva any's corporate governance, su rd should verbally inform shareholders in sufficient detail of the most upplementing the written information circulated in the annual corpora a) Changes taking place since the previous annual general meeting. b) The specific reasons f procedures followed , , a given Good Governance Code recommendation and any alternative Complies [X] Partially complies [] Explain []
+Indicate the extent to which the company follows the recommendations of the Good Governance Code of listed companies.

+Should any recommendation not be followed or be only partially followed, a detailed explanation should be given of the reasons so that the shareholders, investors and the market in general have sufficient information to assess the way the company works.
+General explanations will not be acceptable.

+1. The bylaws of listed companies should not place an upper limit on the votes that can be cast by a single shareholder, or impose other obstacles to the takeover of the company by means of share purchases on the market.

+- 2. That, when the listed company is controlled in accordance with Article 42 of the Commercial Code by another entity, listed or not, and has a direct business relationship with this company or any of its subsidiaries (other than the listed company) or undertakes any activity relating to any of them, this is reported publicy, with specific information about: - a) The respective areas of activity and any business relationships between the listed company or its subsidiaries on one hand, and the parent company or its subsidiaries on the other hand. - b) The mechanisms envisaged to resolve any possible conflicts of interest that may arise.
+Complies [] Partially complies []
-Meeting.

-Complies [X]
+Explain [ ] Not applicable [ X ]